-This slow cooked Moroccan beef stew is a rich, hearty and aromatic meal, perfect for cool winter nights.
-Packed with spices, tomato flavour and vegie goodness, this is a stew you won’t tire of.
+This slow cooked Moroccan beef stew is a rich, hearty and filling meal, perfect for cool winter nights.
+Its dinner under 500 calories and packed with spices, tomato flavour and vegie goodness, this is a stew you won’t tire of.
 The meat is meltingly tender and every mouthful leaves you wanting more.

 I love putting on the slow cooker on the weekend so I can smell the aromatic spices wafting through the house as it bubbles away.
 Like the time I made this Spicy Moroccan Chicken in the slow cooker!

 Then, as it gets closer to being done, it’s the build up of anticipation that is both enjoyable and slightly annoying at the same time – especially when you’re holding out and saving your appetite for that nights dinner.

 This stew is an awesome weekend recipe to put on around mid morning.
 Its about 15- 20 minutes prep and that’s it.
 Everything is in the slow cooker, and all you have to do is come back in 8 hours and dish it up!

 Set, Forget, Dish up and EAT!